 Dave has a Ph.D in music composition from Princeton University and taught composition and theory as an Assistant Teaching Professor at Georgetown University (2016-2019).
-His writing has appeared in New Music Box, Sounding Out!, and Indiana Theory Review (forthcoming 2020).
+His writing has appeared in I Care If You Listen, New Music Box, Sounding Out!, and Indiana Theory Review (forthcoming 2020).

 We present strategies on how to begin disrupting the normalization of whiteness in the music theory classroom, starting with making it visible.
 We should think of this disruption as a...